PiKeyAr/sa1-dc-hd/README.md

 - Sonic Adventure US 1.005 GDI image.
 - [flycast](https://flyinghead.github.io/flycast-builds/) or reicast to play the game.

-**As of August 2021, only flycast is compatible with the 60 FPS code and the current implementation of the widescreen hack.**
+**As of August 2021, only flycast is compatible with the 60 FPS code and the current implementation of the widescreen hack.
+The cheat table is in the RetroArch .cht format used by flycast.**

 **HOW TO USE**
 1. Download the latest [release](https://github.com/PiKeyAr/sa1-dc-hd/releases) and extract it somewhere.